fengjungui/RoboVerse/docs/source/metasim/user_guide/xrobotoolkit_instruction.md

-Follow these steps to build and run a full XR-to-robot teleoperation sample on a **PICO 4 Ultra headset and a Linux x86 PC**.
-This sample has been tested only under the below system OS requirements:
+Follow these steps to install and run a full XR-to-robot teleoperation sample on a **PICO 4 Ultra headset and a Linux x86 PC**.

 - Linux x86 PC: Ubuntu 22.04